rentasad/PHP-Apache/README.md

-# PHP-Apache with the following extensions: mysqli and intl
+# PHP-Apache with the following extensions:
+- mysqli and
+- intl
+- pdo_mysql

 it will be build to gustinimst/php8-apache:x.y